 Finance, Staff & Resources (FSR) Committee – 3rd Monday of the month

-Meetings may be cancelled due to lack of business to discuss.
+Although each Committee has scheduled meetings, these meetings may be cancelled if there is a lack of business to discuss.

 For more details, see https://hook.gov.uk/about-hook-parish-council/pc-committee-meetings/